Build an Options Screener with an API: IV Scanner, Exposure Alerts, and Flow Detection | FlashAlpha

 def run_screener_cycle(fa, watchlist, thresholds):

-"""Run one screening cycle and return alerts."""
+"""Run one screening cycle (single screener call) and return alerts."""

 alerts = []